 What Side Effects Actually Mean

-When you take a drug – any drug – you are taking it for the purpose of receiving some sort of effect.
+When you take for example a drug – any drug – you are taking it for the purpose of receiving some sort of effect.
 Whether that be heart medication, insulin to control your blood sugar, or even just a calcium tablet to make your bones stronger, you are ingesting something external that your body doesn’t produce on its own, looking to change your body in some way.

 However, as the human body is such a complex system, when you change one thing intentionally, it’s very likely you’ll also change other things unintentionally.